MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOGeoAdministrator.md

 # Add-SPOGeoAdministrator

 ## SYNOPSIS
-Add a new SharePoint user or security Group as Get-Administrator of the current Multi-Geo Tenant.
+Adds a new SharePoint user or security Group as Get-Administrator of the current Multi-Geo Tenant.

 ## SYNTAX